Green Left (Denmark): 1991–2001

-In 1991, Petersen stood down as party chairman; he was replaced by Holger K. Nielsen, who was – compared to the other candidate Steen Gade – closer to the party's socialist past.

-In the 1992 referendum on the treaty of Maastricht, the SF campaigned for the "no"-vote.
-The Danish people voted against the referendum.
+In 1991, Petersen stood down as party chairman; he was replaced by Holger K. Nielsen who was (compared to the other candidate Steen Gade) closer to the party's socialist past.
+In the 1992 Danish Maastricht Treaty referendum, the SF campaigned for the "No" vote.
+The Danish people narrowly voted against the Maastricht Treaty.
 In 1993, the SF formed a historic compromise with the other parties in the Folketing.
 It accepted the concessions made to the Danes in the Edinburgh Agreement and to the SF in the National Compromise.
-Therefore, it campaigned to vote "yes" in the second referendum.
-Just before the referendum in 1991, the SF's party congress had adopted a new program of action and principles, "Mod Nye Tider (Towards New Times)", which departed from the old anti-EU line.
-As a group in the SF became more positive of the EU, the SF became increasingly divided on the issue.
+Therefore, it campaigned to vote "yes" in the 1993 Danish Maastricht Treaty referendum.
+Just before the referendum in 1991, the SF's party congress had adopted a new program of action and principles, "Mod Nye Tider (Towards New Times)", which departed from the old anti-European Union (EU) line.
+As a group, the SF became more positive of the EU but also became increasingly divided on the issue.

-In 1994, it lost another two seats and the Red-Green Alliance an alliance which included the DKP and the VS entered parliament with six seats.
-In the 1998 elections the party remained stable.
-During the 1998 referendum on the Treaty of Amsterdam, it led the No-camp again, unsuccessfully.
-Between 1993 and 2001, the SF supported a Social Democrat/Social Liberal minority government led by Poul Nyrup Rasmussen.

-In the 2000 referendum on the euro, the SF was part of the successful "no" campaign.
+In the 1994 Danish general election, the SF lost another two seats and the Red–Green Alliance an alliance, which included the DKP and the VS, entered Parliament with six seats.
+In the 1998 Danish general election, the party remained stable.
+During the 1998 Danish Amsterdam Treaty referendum, it led the "No" again, this time unsuccessfully as voters strongly voted in favour.
+Between 1993 and 2001, the SF supported a Social Democrats and Social Liberal minority government led by Poul Nyrup Rasmussen.
+In the 2000 Danish euro referendum, the SF was part of the successful "No" campaign.